Introduction

 They need stories that teach, connect, validate, and empower.

-The challenge is enormous.
+The challenge is one of responsibility and integrity.

 A Path Forward: Communication with Integrity